Spheerys/jimbo/README.md

 INSTALLING
 ----------

-After a git clone somewhere on your server, run the following in root :
+After a git clone somewhere (your base directory) on your server, run the following in root :
 ```
 chmod u+x jimbo.py
 chmod u+x jimbo